Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    references from and/or to this artifact.
 It displays all references from or to this artifact, grouped by reference type (artifact, document, wiki, etc.).

+-  *Priority*: this field is automatically updated by the AgileDashboard plugin.
+It displays the artifact priority in the context of the plateform.

 Structural Elements
 ^^^^^^^^^^^^^^^^^^^